 (Click on the wording for info link.)

-here in the Indiana house.
+We've been doing more "building"- mostly fixing things that need being redonehere in the Indiana house.
 Hopefully, we'll get both the inside and outside projects caught up before the summer gets here and allows us time to spend with family and friends.

 You can tell- from my choices here- it's been on my mind.